Tom Campbell: It's time to stand up to the bullies

 And we wonder why children aren’t doing well in school?

 Then there’s Mark Robinson.
-After hearing about Attorney General Garland’s investigation, our lieutenant governor proclaimed, “The Gestapo has spoken.”
+After hearing about Garland’s investigation, our lieutenant governor proclaimed, “The Gestapo has spoken.”
 He recently told a church group that transgenderism and homosexuality are “filth.”
 Following calls for his resignation, he tried to do damage control, saying he was talking about teaching LGBTQ+ education in schools and not about LGBTQ+ people themselves.
-This is the same Mark Robinson who created a task force to uncover massive evidence of critical race theory being taught in our schools.
+This is the same Mark Robinson who created a task force to uncover massive evidence of Critical Race Theory being taught in our schools.
 The effort failed due to lack of evidence.
 As a candidate, Robinson said in 2018, “half of black Democrats don’t realize they are slaves and don’t know who their masters are.
 The other half don’t care.”